aDotInTheVoid/boxcars/docs/report/report.md

 Currently BoC has been used for small and microbenchmarks, but these have only been to demonstrate the features of BoC, and the performance of various implementations.
-Either `boxcars` or `verona-rt` could be used to build a piece of concurrent software that actuall does something useful.
-With `boxcars` in paticular, I'd be interested in finding out if the limitations on acquiring the same cown twice (§\ref{same-cown-twice}) actually come up in practice.
+Either `boxcars` or `verona-rt` could be used to build a piece of concurrent software that actual does something useful.
+With `boxcars` in particular, I'd be interested in finding out if the limitations on acquiring the same cown twice (§\ref{same-cown-twice}) actually come up in practice.